School of Nursing Policies and Procedures

 - Students will be charged for replacement nurse server keys if lost.

-Clinical site evaluations will be conducted once a semester.
+- Clinical site evaluations will be completed by students once a semester.
 Clinical instructors will distribute them for student completion.
 Results will be shared with clinical staff and a copy placed in the clinical site evaluation notebook.

 Course Credit Assignment (ASN and BSN)